Discover the best Spanish authors in our detailed guide featuring writers, playwrights and poets who have changed the literary landscape.

 Christina Rivera Garza is a Mexican author and professor

-Carmen MartĂn Gaite was a Spanish author known for her screenplays, novels and short stories
+Carmen Martín Gaite was a Spanish author known for her screenplays, novels and short stories

 These Spanish authors have much to offer from poetry, plays, and fiction.
-If you enjoyed our round-up of the best Spanish authors, we have many more articles on the best authors from around the globe.
+If you enjoyed our round‑up of the best Spanish authors, continue with Magic Realism and Authors Like Gabriel García Márquez.